 While at Duke, Brooke was a Brian Stone Scholar and very active in her community, serving as Vice President of the Black Law Students Association (BLSA) and Community Service Chair of the Black Graduate and Professional Student Association (BGPSA).
 She also volunteered with youth in the correctional system, participated in her school’s AIDS legal clinic and was a Lead Editor for the law journal Duke Forum for Law and Social Change.

-Prior to obtaining her law degree, Attorney Brooke received her Bachelor of Arts from New York University as a double major in Religious Studies and Africana Studies.
+Prior to obtaining her law degree, she received her Bachelor of Arts from New York University as a double major in Religious Studies and Africana Studies.
 She graduated at the top of her major for Africana Studies.
 In addition to her B.A. and J.D., Brooke earned her Master of Arts in Religion from Yale University where she studied Black Religion in the African Diaspora.
-While at Yale she also earned the prestigious honor of becoming a Yale University President's Public Service Fellow.
+While at Yale she earned the prestigious honor of becoming a Yale University President's Public Service Fellow.